amitadlakha1/02-uc-recommender-system/README.md

 ##### Have in mind:

 - to be implemented on AWS stack
-- we are not looking at the modelling approach but more interested in deploying and running the recommendation engine in a scalabale manner
 - the model prediction service has to scale for millions of users

 ##### Output expected

-- the output should show the deployment and the Implementation view as design document with all core architecture considerations and components.
+- the output should show the MLOps view focusing on deployment and the Implementation view as design document with all core architecture considerations and components.